mbr/flask-kvsession/docs/index.rst

 Expiring sessions
 -----------------

-Sessions will expire, but this will not cause them to be removed from the backend, unless the backend supports time-to-live.
-Backends that support the :class:`~simplekv.TimeToLiveMixin` interface will automatically have their time-to-live set, examples are :class:`~simplekv.memory.redisstore.RedisStore` and :class:`~simplekv.memory.memcachestore.MemcacheStore`.
+Sessions will expire, causing them to be invalid.
+To be automatically removed from the backend as well, that backend must support the :class:`~simplekv.TimeToLiveMixin` interface; example backends that support this are are :class:`~simplekv.memory.redisstore.RedisStore` and :class:`~simplekv.memory.memcachestore.MemcacheStore`.

-When using a different backend (for example, flat files through :class:`~simplekv.fs.FilesystemStore`), :meth:`~flask_kvsession.KVSessionExtension.cleanup_sessions` must be called periodically to remove unused sessions.
+When using a different backend without time-to-live support, for example flat files through :class:`~simplekv.fs.FilesystemStore`, :meth:`~flask_kvsession.KVSessionExtension.cleanup_sessions` can be called periodically to remove unused sessions.